gautemo/Gaute-Meek-Olsen/src/dev-blog/schedule-our-lambda-function.md

 date: 2020-06-09
 coverImgExtension: png
 tags: [AWS]
-serie: Twitter bot with Kotlin in AWS
+series: Twitter bot with Kotlin in AWS
 ---

 This article is part of the **Twitter bot with Kotlin in AWS series** showing how [I created a Twitter bot for Vue 3 updates](/dev-blog/twitter-bot-vue-3-updates.html).
-But this article works as an independent article on how to run a Lambda function on a scheduled time period.
+But this article works as an independent article on how to run a Lambda function on a scheduled period.

 Now we want our Lambda function to run every 5 minutes.
 We will use the AWS CLI to set it up.